 Systemic enzymes are a favorite natural remedy of ours because of their wide range of health benefits.
 In the case of arthritis this special blend of enzymes help break down plasma proteins and cellular debris at the site of injury into smaller fragments.
 This greatly facilitates their passage through the lymphatic system, resulting in more rapid resolution of swelling, with the consequent relief of pain and discomfort in the bones and joints affected.

-Inflammation causes pain and also leads to the creation of free radicals as mentioned earlier.
-Another way to counter this inflammation in your pet's body is with omega 3 fatty acids.
 Omega 3's are anti-inflammatory as opposed to inflammatory omega 6's and 9's found in grains and factory farmed meat (used in most pet food).
-Fish oil is a good source of EPA & DHA omega 3 fatty acids, but it is important to choose your supplement wisely.
-Fish oil can be contaminated because of our oceans, so you should purchase a well known and highly respected brand, not just any brand for this particular item.
+Chia seed oil is the best plant-based source of the essential omega 3 fatty acid alpha-linolenic acid (ALA) while fish oil is a good source of EPA & DHA omega 3 fatty acids.
+However, it is important to choose your supplement wisely.
+Chia seed oil is cold-pressed from sustainable, organic chia seeds so it is our favorite source of omega 3 fatty acids.
+Fish oil can be contaminated because of our oceans, but is a favorite for some looking for a good source of EPA and DHA.
+Because of potential toxicity of fish oil you should purchase a well known and highly respected brand.
 Nordic Naturals produces the finest fish oil in its natural triglyceride form, which studies have shown is the preferred form of fish oil.